Agnostic Characterization of Interference in Randomized Experiments: Methodology (basic case)

-\begin{example} Consider an experiment in which $100$ units are divided equally between treatment and control, where the average outcome for the treated and control groups are respectively $0.8$ (40/50) and $0.4$ (20/50).
-Units who are unaffected by treatment have fixed outcomes, and are equally likely to be assigned to treatment or control.
-It follows that up to sampling variation, such units should be evenly distributed between treatment and control even after stratifying by outcome.
-Therefore, out of the 40 treated units whose outcome equals 1, at most roughly 20 such units could be unaffected by treatment, if they are to be equally represented in the control group.
-Likewise out of the 30 control units whose outcome equals 0, at most roughly 10 could be unaffected by treatment, if they are to be equally represented in the treatment group.
-This yields an upper bound of $(20 + 10)\times 2 = 60$ units who are unaffected by treatment, or equivalently a lower bound of 40 units who are affected by treatment.
-The lower bound corresponds to the difference in means of 0.4 between treatment and control.
-The limiting quantities that were used to construct this bound, namely the 20 control units with outcome equal to 1, and the 10 treated units with outcome equal to 0, are equivalent to the set $\{i: Y_i \neq X_i\}$ utilized by the estimator $\hat{\Phi}_2$.
+We note that $\Delta$, which involves units outside of $\Iscr$, need not concentrate in order for \eqref{eq: diff in means} or \eqref{eq: diff in means cor} to hold.
+In contrast to $\hat{\tau}_1$ and $\hat{\tau}_2$, which depend only on units in $\Iscr$, it may well be that $\Delta$ becomes less stable as the number of participants grows, but nonetheless is asymptotically a valid lower bound on the estimand.

-Continuing the example, we describe a generative model in which the contrast in outcomes is tight for the number of units affected by treatment.
-In this model, the effect on unit $i$ of $X_i$, the contrast variable appearing in \eqref{eq: diff in means}, is monotone--that is, not positive for some units and negative for others.
-We then describe two models under which the lower bound is loose, and which suggest that non-vaccuous upper bounds are not identifiable. \begin{enumerate} \item (Nonnegative effects) Of the 100 units in the experiment, let 40 units have outcome 1 regardless of treatment, 20 units have outcome 0 regardless of treatment, and the remaining 40 units have outcome 1 if treated and 0 if control.
-Under this model, the expected outcomes for treated and control can be seen to be $0.8$ and $0.4$ as described above, and the empirical diff-in-means will equal (up to sampling variation) the fraction of units affected by treatment.
+\paragraph{Discussion} To give intuition for Theorem \ref{th: diff in means}, consider an experiment in which $100$ units are randomly divided into equal-sized groups for treatment and control, with average outcomes of $0.4$ (20/50) for the treatment group and $0.8$ (40/50) for the control.
+How large can $|\Iscr|$ be?
+Units in $\Iscr$ have constant outcomes and are equally likely to be assigned to treatment or control.
+It follows that up to sampling variation, such units should be evenly distributed between treatment and control for each outcome level.
+Since there are 20 treated units and 40 control units with outcome level 1, it trivially holds that at most all 20 of the treated units with outcome level 1 could belong to $\Iscr$, and thus at most roughly 20 out of the 40 control units with outcome level 1 could belong to $\Iscr$ as well.
+(Otherwise, units in $\Iscr$ with outcome level 1 would not be evenly distributed between treatment and control.)
+Likewise, since only 10 control units have outcome level 0, at most all 10 could belong to $\Iscr$, implying that at most roughly 10 out of the 30 treated units with outcome level 0 could belong to $\Iscr$ as well.
+This yields an upper bound of $(20 + 10)\times 2 = 60$ units who are unaffected by treatment, or equivalently at least 40 units who are affected by treatment.
+This lower bound of 40 equals the difference in outcomes of 0.4 between treatment and control, and also equals the maximum possible value of $\hat{\tau}_1$ over all hypotheses for the unknown $\Iscr$.
+The limiting quantities that were used to construct this bound, namely the 20 treated units with outcome equal to 1, and the 10 control units with outcome equal to 0, correspond to the units $\{i: H_i=1\}$.